The importance of sleep

 If I need treatment what happens next?

-We contact a company called ResMed and CPAP therapy is provided by them directly to you.
+If you choose an Albyn sleep study we contact a company called ResMed and CPAP therapy is provided by them directly to you.
 A machine is sent to you and training provided to you how to use it.
 Using technology they can remotely assess how well the treatment is working.
 They have an excellent website which you can link to here explaining more.
+It costs around £1000 for a full package including kit and teaching from ResMed.

 What does CPAP therapy feel like?